ms-iot/content/en-US/Docs/tools/CommandLineUtils.md

 * **Set display resolution**

 	To adjust the resolution of a display connected to your Windows 10 IoT Core device, run `SetDisplayResolution [width] [height]`.
 To query the resolution, exclude the `[width]` and `[height]` parameters.

+* **Take screenshot**

+	You can take the screenshot of your Windows IoTCore device by using `ScreenCapture.exe`.
+For example, run `ScreenCapture c:\folder\screencap.jpg` will take the screenshot and save it in screencap.jpg file.

+* **Get information about Network Adapters**

+	To view the list of all the available network adapters, run `GetAdapterInfo` tool.